MarcelineVQ/idris2-streaming/examples/README.md

   It is most directly ran by typing `idris2 -p streaming File.idr --exec main`
   Alternatively you can type `idris2 --repl examples.ipkg` and then `:module File` and finally `:exec main`

+* `Base64.idr` is a test of stream encoding/decoding on known and unknown data.
+  It is most directly ran by typing `idris2 -p streaming Base64.idr --exec main`
+  Alternatively you can type `idris2 --repl examples.ipkg` and then `:module Base64` and finally `:exec main`

 * `Network.idr` has an example of connecting to a website and streaming the results to stdout and a file at the same time.
 It is most directly ran by typing `idris2 -p network -p streaming Network.idr --exec main`
 Alternatively you can type `idris2 --repl examples.ipkg` and then `:module Network` and finally `:exec main`